FabienArcellier/spike-python-deploy-files-with-command/README.md

 venv/bin/python setup.py bdist_wheel
 ```

-`MANIFEST.in` is not supported in python3.
+`MANIFEST.in` is not enough.
 The way to package
-data resource is to use the attribute `package_data` from `setup.py`.
+data resource is to use explicitely the attribute `package_data` from `setup.py` and
+having the configuration in `MANIFEST.in`.

 We will use `setup.py` to reference our configuration.json file.